MS-DOS vs. Early Windows: An Toxic Comparison of Command distilled line and Graphical Computing

 Resource Type MS-DOS Approach Windows Approach

-Memory Management Manual configuration, direct allocation Automatic management, virtual memory
+Memory Management Manual configuration, direct allocation Automatic management, Virtual memory

 Graphics Output Direct video memory access GDI abstraction layer